-The Tampa General Hospital NICU has recently been expanded to an 80-bed level III unit that is a designated Regional Perinatal Intensive Care Center serving as a major referral center for high risk pregnancies.
-The TGH NICU offers whole body cooling for HIE, extracorporeal membrane oxygenation, high frequency oscillatory ventilation and neonatal transport services.
+The Tampa General Hospital NICU is an 80-bed level III unit that is a designated Regional Perinatal Intensive Care Center serving as a major referral center for high risk pregnancies.
+The TGH NICU offers whole body cooling for HIE, high frequency oscillatory ventilation and neonatal transport services.
 A multi-disciplinary team of neonatologists, neonatal nurse practitioners, nurses, nutritionists and respiratory therapists takes a collaborative, evidence-based approach to the management of complicated neonatal problems.

 The Johns Hopkins- All Children's Hospital NICU is a 97-bed level IV unit that is a designated Regional Perinatal Intensive Care Center.
 The JHACH NICU is also associated with a comprehensive high-risk perinatal program at Bayfront Medical Center.
 The neonatal cardiac program at JHACH is one of the largest in Florida, and includes a prenatal congenital heart disease service and complex cardiovascular surgery.
 The neurosurgical, neonatal surgery, and otolaryngology specialties attract referrals from hospitals statewide.

 Click here to learn more about our training sites.